OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Learn moreTop of page BingBing

 Bing services include search and mapping services, as well as the Bing Toolbar and Bing Desktop apps.
 Bing services collect and process data in many forms, including text that has been inked or typed, speech data, and images.
-Bing services are also included within other Microsoft services, such as MSN Apps, Office, Cortana, and certain features in Windows (which we refer to as Bing-powered experiences).
+Bing services are also included within other Microsoft services, such as Microsoft 365, Cortana, and certain features in Windows (which we refer to as Bing-powered experiences).

 When you conduct a search, or use a feature of a Bing-powered experience that involves conducting a search or entering a command on your behalf, Microsoft will collect the searches or commands you provide (which may be in the form of text, voice data, or an image), along with your IP address, location, the unique identifiers contained in our cookies or similar technologies, the time and date of your search, and your browser configuration.
 For example, if you use Bing voice-enabled services, your voice input and performance data associated with the speech functionality will be sent to Microsoft.
 And, if you use Bing image-enabled services, the image you provide will be sent to Microsoft.
 When you use Bing-powered experiences, such as Ask Cortana or Bing Lookup to search a particular word or phrase within a webpage or document, that word or phrase is sent to Bing along with some surrounding content in order to provide contextually relevant search results.